Adjectives

 You can explain what will happen in the near future with the construction aller + infinitive; for example, L'avion va atterrir ici - "The plane is going to land here."

 Aller is one of the most common and useful French verbs and has irregular conjugations in most tenses and moods.
-Aller literally means "to go" and is required to create the near future.
+Aller literally means "to go" and is used to create the near future.

 In English, you can only answer yes / no questions with variations on the themes of yes, no, and I don't know.
 French, however, has another possibility: yes in response to no.